Places

 Dreaming About a Fork in the Road: Meaning, Psychology & Symbolism

-Dreaming of a fork in the road may reflect significant choices and uncertainties in your waking life.
+Dreaming of a fork in the road often reflects a significant decision or transition point in your life.

 Written by: DreamMeaning Editorial Team